ConnorBurgess/fast-table-redux/README.md

 * Open in terminal or IDE/text editor of choice
 * Ensure terminal is in fast-table directory and type `npm start` to load local server
 * Local server should open automatically in browser but otherwise navigate to http://localhost:3000/ (default port) in browser URL
+* Run unit tests by navigating to fast-table/src and type `npm test`

 ## To Do: